mesgjs/mesgjs/docs/Mesgjs-Text-And-Numbers.md

 # Language-Level Special Operator-Words

-The following are interpreted and implemented directly as part of the language, not through interface handlers.
+The following are interpreted and implemented directly as part of the language (i.e. not through interface handlers).

 * `=` - key/value association (**NOT** assignment!)
 * `%` and `%?` - object persistent property storage